Extended Quantum Mechanics: Elementary Quantum Phase Space

 \noidt and the continuity of ${\rm p}_{\mrh}$\ follows.
 The equivalence of the norms \N \cdot,\mrh~ and \N \cdot,1~ on \Tr\OU\ in the case of $\mrh\in\mfk F$\ can be shown as follows: Let $\rc:=i[\mrh,{\rm b}]\in\mTr\mOU\imply\mqr({\rm b})=\mber(\rc)$, and from~\eqref{eq;2.3d} and the definition of the norm \N\cdot,\mrh~ we obtain

 \noidt where the sum is taken over a finite index set.
 The opposite inequality is obtained by the known property of the trace-norm:

 \noidt since $\mqr({\rm b})=\mber(\rc)$, and \N \mrh,1~ = 1.
-This fact, and the derived implications of finite dimensionality of $\mrh\in\mfk F$\ give the validity of the assertion (iv).\footnote{The {\em regularity} of the embedding is not proved here in detail; it is not necessary for validity of a modified version of this proposition (if modified by simple scratching out the word `regularly' in the item (iv)), and it is not used in the following text of this work.
-A completion of the proof of the full text of this proposition can be found in the Internet page: arXiv.org/math-ph/0301007.} It is clear that (iv) cannot be true if (iii) were not valid.
+This fact, and the derived implications of finite dimensionality of $\mrh\in\mfk F$\ give the validity of the assertion (iv).\footnote{The {\em regularity} of the embedding is not proved here in detail; it is not necessary for validity of this proposition (if modified by simple scratching out the word `regularly' in the item (iv)), and it is not used in the following text of this work.
+A completion of the proof of the full text of this proposition can be found in \cite{bon-orbit}, or on in: \url{arXiv.org/math-ph/0301007.}} It is clear that (iv) cannot be true if (iii) were not valid.

 \item{(v)} If $\mrh\in\mfk F$, then the B-space \Tr\OU\ is a Hilbert space, cf.\ Theorem~\ref{thm;2.10}, hence \Tr\OU\ is reflexive. \end{proof}

 The proved Proposition~\ref{prop;2.4} shows, that only finite-dimensional density matrices \rh's generate Ad$^*(\mfk U)$\ orbits with mathematically convenient properties: Their tangent spaces are in the \fTs-induced topology closed and reflexive.
 This has important consequences for the following theoretical implications.
 Hence, we ask the question, whether it would be possible to restrict our attention, in some appropriate sense, to these ``finite dimensional orbits'', and simultaneously not to loose the control on the whole space \Ss.
 The next lemma indicates, that it might be possible.